Emmotes/ic_spoilers/docs/season_5.md

         }
     ],
     "requirements": [],
-    "description": {"desc": "If a Champion within 2 slots of Strix is about to be killed, Strix revives them at $gain_percent% of their max health, and takes $lose_percent% of her max health in damage (if she can take that much damage without dying, can only fire once every $wait_time seconds)"}, "id": 1629,
+    "description": {"desc": "If an ally within 2 spaces of Strix is about to be killed, Strix instead loses $lose_percent% of her max health and the ally regains $gain_percent% of their max health and is immune to all damage for 10 seconds.
+This effect can only trigger once every $wait_time seconds and adds 5 stacks to Haunted.
+While this ability is on cooldown, Aura of Unclean is increased by 400%."}, "id": 1629,
     "flavour_text": "",
     "graphic_id": 2601,